adbc-drivers/bigquery/go/validation/bigquery.md

 ## Installation & Quickstart

-The BigQuery driver can be installed with `dbc`.
+The driver can be installed with `dbc`.

 To use the driver: